Promoting positive mental health in the community

 We aim to promote positive mental health and well-being in the Limerick community and support adults on their recovery journey through peer-led engagement and activities.

-A Limerick where people value their own and each others’ mental health as an important part of living well; Where people who experience mental health difficulties can recover wellbeing and reach their full potential within an informed and supportive community.
+Our vision is a Limerick where people value their own and each others’ mental health as an important part of living well.
+We want to achieve positive mental health for everyone.
+A Limerick where people who experience mental health difficulties can recover, achieve mental well-being and reach their full potential within an informed and supportive community.